arnstein99/iprange/README.md

 ## Programs

 These programs read from standard input and write to standard output.
 The input format is text.
-Comments begin with a hash mark (#) and continue to end-of-line.
+Within an input, a comment starts with a space or newline follwed by a hash mark (#).
+The comment continues to end-of-line.
 Apart from comments, the input consists of a sequence of ranges of IPV4 addresses.
 These ranges are separated by spaces and/or end-of-line.
 A range may be in one of three forms:

 * A single address `nn.nn.nn.nn`
 * A range of addresses with a dash `nn.nn.nn.nn-nn.nn.nn.nn`.
 Note that spaces